-Croatia: Oil price games, storage and forward contracts27.
-January 2015. / SEE Energy News
+Croatia: Oil price games, storage and forward contracts, SEE Energy News

 Adriatic oil storage Janaf signed an agreement on oil transportation in 2015th with GazpromNeft NIS, the largest Serbian company for oil and gas, referring to the 1.700.000 tons of oil.

 The value of the cash flows of this job was not disclosed, and the amount was slightly lower than last year’s 1.750.000 tons and 1.800.000 tons contracted in 2013th.